-Stir in the eggs, sugar, oil, cinnamon, salt and pepper.
+Stir in the eggs, brown sugar, oil, cinnamon, salt and pepper.

-Cook the white sugar to Caramel small pan.
+Caramelize the white sugar in a small pan.
 Dilute with some water, and add to the mixture.

 Pour into the greased pan and top with the remaining butter / margarine cut into small cubes.

 Cover with the lid of the pan or with aluminum foil.

 Bake at 180 ° for about 45 minutes in oven's center.